makbinding/FormatingGuide/README.md

 - The default gutter is 5mm, but you should change it based on the thickness and binding of the book.

 ## Header / Footer
-The top/bottom margins allows us to also have rythm at the header and footer if we set their distance from top/bottom to 0.
+The top/bottom margins allow us to also have rythm at the header and footer if we set their distance from top/bottom to 0.

 ## Font